 We do this through our HOPE 4 Youth Center by providing a safe place to rest, warm meals, grab and go food, hygiene products, a shower, laundry facilities, and more.

 Empowered to Launch

-HOPE 4 Youth provides youth resources, connections, training, work and career readiness, and educational advancement.
+HOPE 4 Youth provides youth resources, connections, training, employment readiness, and educational advancement.